artemsuvorov/titles-text-parser/README.md

 Titles Text Parser is a RESTful API service developed using Spring Boot.
 The Application java class runs a server which you can send HTTP request to.

-Mainly, user can upload a file (in CR, LF or CRLF format) and get its parsed representation in any of several formats: plain, parsed or json (more on that in the Usage section).
+In total user can upload a file (in CR, LF or CRLF format) and get its parsed representation in any of several formats: plain, parsed or json (more on that in the Usage section).

 ## Quick start